common-voice/our-voices-model-competition/submit/Gender_Category/STT/README.md

               ]

 ```
-- Output of this  `data2vec_evaluate.py` is .csv file with WER and CER score per reccord, which you can easily group by gender to see the final results.
+- Output of this  `data2vec_evaluate.py` is .csv file with WER and CER score per record.
+You can group by gender to see the final results.